Ealing Half Marathon 2019

 · Train consistently

-· If you’re already running 5k regularly and have probably run 10k, you can start at a higher mileage
+· If you’re already running 5k regularly and have probably run 10k, you can have a look at our regular 5k to HM recommendations to start at a higher mileage

 · If you've run EHM before or it's not your first half in general (such that you might be happy to run 13miles three times in training over the 12 week period), have a look at the Intermediate recommendations